petobens/trueline/README.md

 | git_modified  | ✚             |   | working_dir_folder    | U+e5fe        |
 | newline       | U+f155        |   | working_dir_home      | U+f015        |
 | newline_root  | U+f292        |   | working_dir_separator | U+e0b1        |

+As with `TRUELINE_COLORS`, any `TRUELINE_SYMBOLS` array defined in the bashrc file prior to sourcing the Trueline script will actually update the array with the default symbols shown above (thus such array needs to be defined only when overriding some icon or adding new ones).

 ### Options